Banque Lambert

 The Banque Lambert (/fr/) was a significant family-controlled bank in Belgium, with roots going back to 1835 and long associated with the Rothschilds.
-It merged in 1975 with Banque de Bruxelles to form Bank Brussels Lambert, which itself was acquired in 1998 by ING Group.
+It merged in 1975 with the Bank of Brussels to form Bank Brussels Lambert, which itself was acquired in 1998 by ING Group.

 19th century

 In 1835, Aschaffenburg-born banker Lazare Richtenberger initiated business in Brussels, in the recently created Kingdom of Belgium, as agent of James Mayer de Rothschild under the name Richtenberger, agent Rothschild.
 In 1838 Richtenberger married Charlotte née Neymer, widow Low Levy.
 Her son-in-law, Lyon-born Samuel Lambert, moved to Brussels and partnered with Richtenberger, upon which the business became Lambert-Richtenberger, agent Rothschild.
-In the early 1840s, Lambert opened a branch in Antwerp.
-Following Richtenberger's death in late 1853, the business took the name of Lambert, agent Rothschild.
+In the early 1840s, Lambert moved to Antwerp.
+Following Richtenberger's death in late 1853, the business took the name of Lambert, agent Rothschild, and relocated its main activity from Antwerp to Brussels while Antwerp remained as a branch.

 Samuel's son Léon Lambert (1851-1919)|Léon Lambert took over the bank's leadership upon Samuel's death in 1875.
 In 1882 he married Zoé Lucie Betty de Rothschild, a granddaughter of James de Rothschild, further reinforcing the links between the two families.
 A prominent member of the Belgian establishment and royal court, he was at times second among all the country's taxpayers, surpassed only by Prince Philippe, Count of Flanders.
 He was main banker to King Leopold II, both in a personal capacity and for the Congo Free State, which earned him the nickname of "le banquier du roi".

 Léon Lambert and his bank also played a critical role in the financing and implementation of Leopold II's projects for the urban transformation of Brussels.
 In 1876, they helped the king remodel the surroundings of the Palace of Laeken, and later on the creation of the (by then) leafy avenues of the Small Ring, the latter together with bankers Victor Allard (banker)|Victor Allard and Georges Brugmann.
 In 1886, the bank purchased the land for the creation of the monumental Avenue de Tervuren.

 The Banque Lambert was instrumental in financing the Belgian participation in colonization of the Congo Basin.
 In 1899, it sponsored the establishment of the Banque d'Outremer led by Albert Thys, and was its second-largest founding shareholder next to the Société Générale de Belgique.